AntIT-1/Network-files-and-permissions/README.md

 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/c418edf5-863b-4220-a6c6-3f1bbc58ea6f)

-Create an “ACCOUNTANTS” Security Group, assign permissions, an test access.
+Create an “ACCOUNTANTS” Security Group and assign permissions then we will test access.
 With Security group, we can set file permissions easily.
-When selecting a security group in file share, all the users that users that are members of that security group, will have access to that file.
+When selecting a security group in file share, all the users that are members of that security group will have access to that file.
+Anyone who is not part of that group will not be able to gain access to that folder.
 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/cc22e50c-451a-4a7a-8a3b-ef39c5b4085b)

 On the “accounting” folder you created earlier, set the following permissions: